Sokitas/Void-of-the-Dragons-Log-o-rama/README.md

 NOTICE

-If you encounter any false positives from Windows Defender, claiming the file contains a Trojan, be aware that this is a common false positives associated with executables built with some versions of pyinstaller.
+If you encounter any false positives from Windows Defender, claiming the file contains a Trojan, be aware that this is a common false positive associated with executables built with some versions of pyinstaller.
 It seems the way the application reads and writes the config file in its directory is seen as snooping around.
 I sent the 1.9 version to Microsoft for investigation and possible whitelisting.
 ![image](https://github.com/Sokitas/Void-of-the-Dragons-Log-o-rama/assets/159527539/249d86d7-7cd8-4db8-a78d-407eebbc036c)